facebookresearch/habitat-sim/CONTRIBUTING.md

 - While working on a PR, try to religiously keep your fork up-to-date with main by rebasing as necessary.
 Note that the above recommendation for smaller and more frequent PRs reduces the burden of rebasing.
 - We expect PR ready for final review only if Continuous Integration tests are passing.
 - Recommended: after getting a PR through reviews/feedback and is merged into main, delete the branch to de-clutter noise.
-- Reach out to us with questions or suggestions on our Slack channel.
+- Reach out to us with questions or suggestions on our [Discussions forum](https://github.com/facebookresearch/habitat-lab/discussions).

 ## Contributor License Agreement ("CLA")
 In order to accept your pull request, we need you to submit a CLA.
-You only need to do this once to work on any of Facebook's open source projects.
+You only need to do this once to work on any of Meta's open source projects.
 Complete your CLA [here](https://code.facebook.com/cla).

 By contributing to habitat-sim, you agree that your contributions will be licensed under [the LICENSE file](https://github.com/facebookresearch/habitat-sim/blob/main/LICENSE).